JeffreyBenjaminBrown/emacs-ffi-to-cpp/README.md

 The workaround I have been using is to use a series of symbolic links to the relevant .so file: ln.so, l1.so, l2.so ...
+Thus each recompilation step involves three steps:

+  * recompiling
+  * dcreating a new symlink
-Thus each recompilation step involves recompiling, creating a new symlink, and editing `test.el` to load the new symlink.
+  * editing `test.el` to load the new symlink